Is Soap an acid or base or neutral?

-Liquid soaps are usually potassium salts of fatty acids and solid or hand soaps are usually sodium salt of fatty acid.
+Liquid soaps are usually potassium salts of fatty acids and solid or hand soaps are usually sodium salt of fatty acids.

 So, it doesn’t matter whether the soap is in liquid form or another form, whatever, it will show basic behavior with a pH value around 8-10.

-Also, the taste of soap appears bitter which implying that the base has a bitter taste as well.
+Also, the taste of soap appears bitter which implies that the base has a bitter taste as well.